cholestria/MustangMap/README.md

 - [X] Highcharts renders charts depicting data
 - [X] Flask app renders HTML and handles AJAX requests to the database
 - [X] Flask-RESTful returns a RESTful api of database information as jsons
-- [X] Bcrypt allows users to create accounts and login securely
+- [X] Bcrypt is used to ensure the security of user accounts
 - [X] Flask-Images handles image upload to the database and serves images to the site
 - [X] Javascript functions handle search and AJAX calls

 *Future*

-- [ ] Allow users to manage their photos.
+- [ ] Allow users to manage their photos
-- [ ] Find additional geojsons.
+- [ ] Incorporate additional geographic data

 ## <a name="maps"></a>Maps